These homemade Vegan Mince Pies hold the very essence of Christmas in their delicious pastry crusts. Nothing can beat one warm from the oven!

 Watch out for more tasty treats coming your way too!
 Unsubscribe at any time.

-Christmas just wouldn't be Christmas without Vegan Mince Pies so get that Vegan Mincemeat ready and let's get baking!
-Be sure to make my Festive Mincemeat Tart too if you have any mincemeat leftovers and if you're a lover of British Christmas desserts be sure to check out my Vegan Christmas Pudding recipe and my Vegan Christmas Cake too.
+Christmas wouldn't be Christmas without Vegan Mince Pies so get that Vegan Mincemeat ready and let's get baking!
+Be sure to make my Festive Mincemeat Tart and Christmas Shortbread if you have any mincemeat leftovers, and if you're a lover of British Christmas desserts check out my Vegan Christmas Pudding recipe and my Vegan Christmas Cake too!

 Ingredients & equipment